amushtaev/gatsby-starter-netlify-cms/src/pages/blog/facebook-video-ads-vs-image-ads.md

 ### Moving Images in a Moving World

 We live in a world of rapid consumption.
-People have gotten used to living fast, moving and traveling fast, eating fast food, and watching hours of dynamic visual content every day.
+People have gotten used to living fast, moving and traveling fast, [eating fast food](https://softcube.com/best-examples-of-the-tastiest-food-ads/), and watching hours of dynamic visual content every day.
 Dozens of scientific studies have proven a positive correlation between consumerism and the production of dopamine.

 Once released in the brain in large amounts, this neurotransmitter lets humans experience feelings of happiness and reward.
 That’s why every time you buy a product, use a service or watch a video, you want to repeat this action.

 To sum up, dynamic videos make people happy.
 The formula for [creating videos for Facebook ads](https://softcube.com/powerful-benefits-of-facebook-video-ads/) that bring joy to viewers includes a few important ingredients.

-1. 1.
-Make your footage understandable without sound.
+1. Make your footage understandable without sound.
 The lion’s share of viewers has their smartphones on silent.
 2. Use catchy transitions and fast cuts to capture the viewer’s attention.
 Facebook recommends that videos last less than 15 seconds.
 3. Experiment with different types of visual content.

 ### The Most Attention-Grabbing Online Showcase

 Imagine you produce and sell clothing.
 One day you release a new summer collection that consists of pants, shirts, and accessories.
 In this case, short clips would be an effective way to show many of these items to your potential customers all at once.

-Retailers and other companies actively use vids to boost sales and ROI because there’s no better way of demonstrating their products and services in action.
+Retailers and other companies actively use vids to [boost sales](https://softcube.com/hottest-offline-and-online-retail-trends/) and ROI because there’s no better way of demonstrating their products and services in action.
 Shopping is gradually shifting to the internet, where videos play the role of an online showcase.

 ## Major Benefits of Image Ads Compared to Video Ads